clseibold/Edim/README.md

 * Tab completion for opening/saving files
 * UTF-8 Support
 * Ability to open multiple buffers (files) and switch between them.
+* Duplicating a line
+* Copying a line into clipboard
+* Cutting a line
-* Show the first line that was moved down due to appending before/after a line.
+* Move a line to before/after a given line number

 ## Ideas
 * Ability to use relative line numbers based on what was shown previously (from any command that previews any amount of lines, including insert, delete, preview, etc.)